California: Religion

-The largest religious denominations by number of adherents as a percentage of California's population in 2014 were the Catholic Church with 28 percent, Evangelical Protestants with 20 percent, and Mainline Protestants with 10 percent.
-Together, all kinds of Protestants accounted for 32 percent.
-Those unaffiliated with any religion represented 27 percent of the population.
+The largest religious denominations by number of adherents as a percentage of California's population in 2014 were the Catholic Church with 28%, Evangelical Protestants with 20%, and Mainline Protestants with 10%.
+Together, all kinds of Protestants accounted for 32%.
+Those unaffiliated with any religion represented 27% of the population.
 The breakdown of other religions is 1% Muslim, 2% Hindu and 2% Buddhist.
-This is a change from 2008, when the population identified their religion with the Catholic Church with 31 percent; Evangelical Protestants with 18 percent; and Mainline Protestants with 14 percent.
-In 2008, those unaffiliated with any religion represented 21 percent of the population.
+This is a change from 2008, when the population identified their religion with the Catholic Church with 31%; Evangelical Protestants with 18%; and Mainline Protestants with 14%.
+In 2008, those unaffiliated with any religion represented 21% of the population.
 The breakdown of other religions in 2008 was 0.5% Muslim, 1% Hindu and 2% Buddhist.
 The American Jewish Year Book placed the total Jewish population of California at about 1,194,190 in 2006.
 According to the Association of Religion Data Archives (ARDA) the largest denominations by adherents in 2010 were the Catholic Church with 10,233,334; The Church of Jesus Christ of Latter-day Saints with 763,818; and the Southern Baptist Convention with 489,953.

-The first priests to come to California were Catholic missionaries from Spain.
-Catholics founded 21 missions along the California coast, as well as the cities of Los Angeles and San Francisco.
-California continues to have a large Catholic population due to the large numbers of Mexicans and Central Americans living within its borders.
-California has twelve dioceses and two archdioceses, the Archdiocese of Los Angeles and the Archdiocese of San Francisco, the former being the largest archdiocese in the United States.
+California has a large Catholic population due to the large numbers of Mexicans and Central Americans living within its borders.
+California has twelve dioceses and two archdioceses, the Archdiocese of Los Angeles and the Archdiocese of San Francisco, the former being the largest archdiocese in the U.S.

-A Pew Research Center survey revealed that California is somewhat less religious than the rest of the states: 62 percent of Californians say they are "absolutely certain" of their belief in God, while in the nation 71 percent say so.
-The survey also revealed 48 percent of Californians say religion is "very important", compared to 56 percent nationally.
+A Pew Research Center survey revealed that California is somewhat less religious than the rest of the states: 62% of Californians say they are "absolutely certain" of their belief in God, while in the nation 71% say so.
+The survey also revealed 48% of Californians say religion is "very important", compared to 56% nationally.